alshedivat/al-folio/_pages/more.md

 I enjoy

 * Salsa/Bachata and trying out new dance forms (excited about electroswing right now!)
-* Origami.
+* Origami
 * Reading fiction, poetry and creative non-fiction (major highlights below)
 * Playing board games like Catan, Spirit Island and Betrayal at the House on the Hill
 * Solving [linguistics puzzles](https://ioling.org/)
 * Watching movies and TV shows and thinking, reading and learning about the creative process and critique of literature and cinema
 * A wide variety of wordle variants and group-solving crosswords
 * Browsing [xkcd](https://xkcd.com/)/[SMBC](https://www.smbc-comics.com/)/[PHD comics](https://phdcomics.com/)/[The Oatmeal](https://theoatmeal.com/) and occasionally, Calvin and Hobbes
-* Ice skating, which I'm a complete beginnner at.
+* Ice skating, which I'm a complete beginnner at

 #### Reading